LATAEVIA/JAVA-To-Do-List-Part-2/README.md

 # _JAVA To Do List Part 2_

-#### _PRACTICE - accessing a Postgres database using Java applications by recreating [JAVA-To-Do-List-Part-1] (https://github.com/LATAEVIA/JAVA-To-Do-List-Part-1) using a database to store tasks., 05/07/2016_
+#### _PRACTICE - accessing a Postgres database using Java applications by recreating [JAVA-To-Do-List-Part-1] (https://github.com/LATAEVIA/JAVA-To-Do-List-Part-1) using One-to-One REStful routing and a database to store tasks., 05/07/2016_

 #### By _**LaTaevia**_

 ## Description

-_Java application where users can add their favorite restaurants by the type of cuisine they offer, and save favorite restaurants to a database._
+_Java application where users can add tasks to do list, and organize tasks by category.
+All data is stored in a server and can be viewed even after the application is refreshed or closed._

 ## Prerequisites